Man overlooking the ocean

 South Africa

 Crisis.
 Opportunity.
 Sometimes the two words mean the same thing.
 That was the case for Monwabisi Sikweyiya when a shark attacked a swimmer off Clovelly Beach.
-Rushing into the water, Sikiya got the victim to safety and used his belt as a tourniquet on his severed leg.
+Rushing into the water, Sikweyiya got the victim to safety and used his belt as a tourniquet on his severed leg.
 Sikweyiya’s quick thinking saved a life, and changed his career.

 Please sign in to leave a comment